 Types of Facelift

-Dr. Olson primarily uses two approaches for facelift surgery: the short scar or deep plane lift.
+Dr. Olson primarily uses 2 approaches for facelift surgery: the short scar or deep plane lift.
 The techniques differ in the length of incisions required and the extent of surgical correction.

 - Deep plane facelifts are best for people with more significant facial aging.
 This technique requires an incision that extends from the earlobe around the back of the ear and ending in the hairline behind the ear.
 The longer incision allows Dr. Olson greater ability to correct the neck.